User journey orchestration

 Progressive profiling data model

 This section describes the previous progressive profiling example in terms of the data model.
+The user goes through the workflow in a frictionless way.

-Step one: An anonymous user accesses an organization's product-offerings website.
+An anonymous user accesses an organization's product-offerings website.

-Step two: Progressive profiling begins.
+Progressive profiling begins.
 When the user saves a quote, they are asked to provide their email address.
 An account is created for the user.
 The account contains a user ID, an email, and a quote number.
 The level of assurance is minimum.

-Step four: When the user requests a quote for another product, they can reuse the same account.
+When the user requests a quote for another product, they can reuse the same account.
 The account is updated only with a product quote.